RubyCrypto/rbnacl/README.md

 ## Contributing

-* Fork this repository on github
+* Fork this repository on Github
-* Make your changes and send me a pull request
+* Make your changes and send a pull request
-* If I like them I'll merge them
+* If your changes look good, we'll merge 'em
-* If I've accepted a patch, feel free to ask for commit access
+* If we've accepted a patch, feel free to ask for commit access

 ## License